-The following are excerpts from the travel journal and sketchbook that I kept while in the Arctic.
+The following are excerpts from the travel journal and sketchbook that I kept while in the Arctic on my residency with US Fish and Wildlife Service in 2015.
 The stories are raw and unedited, giving a glimpse through my eyes, what I experienced in Arctic Village, a Gwich’in village of about 120 people separated from the southern border of Arctic National Wildlife Refuge by the Chandalar River during their bi-annual Gathering, bringing together people from all over the world and Gwich’in tribes from surrounding lands to celebrate their culture and seek tangible solutions to big issues like climate change and environmental and species protection.

 Flying over an intense landscape of rivers cutting deep grooves in the mountains and fanning out over lush green valleys, my heart begins to pound faster.
 I am remembering why I do this.

 In 1971, the Gwich’in people chose to keep full title to their land (1.8 million acres) rather than participate in the Native Claims Settlement Act that paid Alaska Natives $988 million in return for giving up aboriginal rights.
 Today they claim inherent right to the subsistence way of life.
 Upon landing in Arctic Village, I was immersed in the Gwich’in bi-annual Gathering.
 For days on end, powerful orations filled the village.
 “Don’t turn around.
 Don’t turn around.
 Go forward.
 We have land.
 Land is everything.”